SchoolOfCode/bootcamp-pre-course/README.md

 <img alt="I love markdown" src="./images/i-love-markdown.png" width="200" />

 [Markdown](https://daringfireball.net/projects/markdown/syntax#philosophy) is a lightweight markup language designed to make it easy to write for the web, with an emphasis on being as easy-to-read and easy-to-write as possible.
-Developers use it to write documentation about their code and communicate on Github around issues and pull requests.
+Developers use it to write documentation about their code and communicate on GitHub around issues and pull requests.
 The readme you're reading right now is written in Markdown, in fact.
 It's also used by a lot of tech bloggers to create content.
 For example, if you wanted to write a post on [dev.to](https://dev.to/), you'd do it in Markdown.
 In addition to being useful on its own, learning Markdown will help you get used to using different syntax than you might be used to to make things happen on a page, which is good practice for coding! 💪

 Follow the [tutorial here](https://www.markdowntutorial.com/) to learn the basics of Markdown.
 You'll have a chance to practice it soon.